MicrosoftDocs/SupportArticles-docs/support/system-center/scom/http-500-error-connecting-to-web-console.md

 ---
-title: HTTP 500 error when connecting to OpsMgr web console remotely
+title: HTTP 500 error when connecting to the OpsMgr web console remotely
 description: Fixes an issue in which you receive HTTP 500 error when you remotely connect to a stand-alone Operations Manager web console. ms.date: 02/09/2023 ms.prod-support-area-path:
 ---
-# HTTP 500 error when you connect to Operations Manager web console remotely
+# HTTP 500 error when you connect to the Operations Manager web console remotely

 This article provides a resolution to solve the HTTP 500 error that occurs when you connect to the Operations Manager web console remotely.